Cpl Jon Schumacher

 - Volunteer Day - October 18, 2014

 About the Key Ceremony: An escort will bring Cpl Shumacher to the home site and we encourage all supporters to line the street to help welcome this veteran to his new home.
-The ceremony will begin at 11:00 a.m. and distinguished guests will address the audience.
+The ceremony will begin at 6 p.m. and distinguished guests will address the audience.
 At the conclusion of the ceremony, Cpl Schumacher will be given the keys to his specially adapted home.
 After the Ceremony guests are welcome to tour the home.
+Please RSVP.

 What we need: